How to Become a Pilot: Your Step-by-Step Guide to a Career in the Air

 If you're interested in learning how to become a professional pilot who gets paid to fly, you will need to pursue a commercial pilot certificate.
 With this license, you can do things like offer air tours, engage in rescue operations, take aerial photos, and perform crop dusting.
 You need at least 250 hours of flight time for a commercial pilot's license.
-Once you get it, you can earn a comfortable income: The median salary for commercial pilots was $82,240 in May 2018.
-Entry-level pilots at the commercial level earn around $44,660.3
+Once you get it, you can earn a comfortable income: According to the Occupational Employment Statistics (OES) program, the median salary for commercial pilots was $82,240 in May 2018.
+Entry-level pilots at the commercial level earned around $44,660.

 Airline pilots are what most people are familiar with: They transport people and cargo on scheduled air routes.
 They generally start out as commercial pilots, although some come straight from the military.
 The requirements to become an airline pilot include amassing at least 1,500 hours of flight time and getting your Airline Transport Pilot (ATP) certificate (which is sometimes known as an Airline Transport Pilot License or ATPL).
 The extra effort can definitely be worth it, since airline pilots make a lot of money.
-The median commercial airline pilot salary was $140,340 in 2018.3
+OES program figures show that the median commercial airline pilot salary was $140,340 in 2018.

 11 Steps to Become a Pilot